GunnerBel/Takehomec/README.md

-# Takehomec is a repository created to store a responsive html&css&Javascript file, and a directory for two different challenges:
+# Takehomec is a repository created to store a responsive html&css&Javascript files and a directory for two different challenges:
+For both challenges I had to use multiple functions so that the program can function well

 ArrayMap challenge